Year 12 certification rates

 - In 2013, the ABS conducted a one-off exercise to revise (recast) population estimates back to 1991.
 Certification rates in NSW remote areas have increased from previous years due to the improved statistical methodology.
 For more information, refer to the 20 June 2013 release of Australian Demographic Statistics, Feature Article 2: Recasting 20 years of ERP.

-- Attainment rates from 2017 have been calculated using ERP based on the 2016 Census of Population and Housing.
+- Certification rates from 2017 have been calculated using ERP based on the 2016 Census of Population and Housing.
 Rates for 2016 and prior are calculated using ERP based on the 2011 Census of Population and Housing.

 Please refer to the user guide for information on how to use the data portal.